 What can you expect to see in the Visitor Center?
 Our interactive exhibits help visitors learn about marine research conducted at HMSC and beyond.
-As you explore, you may notice that the space is arranged to show the Patterns of Science.
 Scroll down to see descriptions of many of our newest, seasonal and permanent exhibits!

 Please Note: HMSC Visitor Center is a working learning research lab.
 We are recording the visits of our visitors to better understand what they choose to do and with whom in order to improve the visitor experience.
 More info